threefoldtech/rmb-rs/tools/rmb_tester/README.md

 `TIMEOUT` : set message ttl and client timeout. default to 60 (for large number of destinations use appropriate value) `RMB_BIN` : set the path of the rmb_peer binary file. default to `../../target/x86_64-unknown-linux-musl/release/rmb-peer`

-Additionally, you can set VERBOSE to true (or any non-empty value) to display detailed response and error messages.
+Additionally, you can set `VERBOSE` to true (or any non-empty value) to display detailed response and error messages and/or `DEBUG` can be configured to enable debug output.

 ```sh
 MNEMONIC="[YOUR MNEMONIC]" TIMEOUT=500 ./test_live_nodes.sh main